IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 #### Parameters

  `alternate_key`
-   C string containing the name of the UTF-8 JSON c string providing the secondary keyname for the index.
+   C-string containing the name of the UTF-8 JSON C-string providing the secondary keyname for the index.
 The string must be < 256 bytes including quotes and end in one byte of x'00'.
 The keyname may consists of a multi level name.
 Refer to section Multi Level Keynames for more information on this option.

  `flags`
    1 (= (1 << 0)) indicates the creation of a unique index.
 Non-Unique indexes may contain alternate keys representing one or more documents, while unique indexes ensure only one document is represented by each key.
 Attempting to insert duplicate documents with the same alternate key into a unique index will result in a